Chief Digital Business Officer, Chubb

 How Chubb helped

 Chubb partnered with Nubank to create offerings that could be easily acquired by millions who may not have known how or why to buy insurance.
-The policies provide protections for life events such as hospitalisation or accidents, mobile device protection, and more.
+The policies provide protections for life events such as hospitalization or accidents, mobile device protection, and more.
 All these coverages help address the growing protection gap in Latin America.

 A second offering, Nubank Celular Seguro, offers insurance coverage for mobile phones.
 Both products were designed by Nubank using Chubb Studio, Chubb’s global digital product distribution platform.